darrylwest/aws-commons/README.md

 The CopyToS3 utility reads a source file, calculates the md5 hash, then puts the object data to a specified bucket and key.
 If any process fails, then entire process is aborted.
 After the file has been copied, the md5 hash is compared to the response ETag to insure that the data signitures match.

-A typical file copy example looks like this.
+A typical file copy example looks like this:

 	// create the copy options